Skip to Main Content

 undefined

-This is a function because every element in the domain X has one unique output, and every element in domain X is used.
-No input is left out.
+This is a function because every element in the domain X has one unique output.

 undefined